joepavitt/d3-presentations/README.md

 ## d3js Presentation Framework

-In order to run the presentation, open the `index.html` file in the browser.
+In order to run the presentation, once you have downloaded or performed a `git clone` of the source code, open the `index.html` file in the browser.

 The presentation itself works by pressing the left/right arrow keys in order to switch slides.
 This controls a JavaScript `switch` statement that defines what to do on each slide.